gmikeska/emvault-pkcs11/README.md

 ## Design priorities

-This crate honors the priorities laid out in `.cursorrules`:
+This crate honors, in order, the following design priorities:

 1. **Developer ergonomics** — derive a signer, build a `Pkcs11Signer`, and compose it into a `Federation` in fewer than 20 lines (see example